WoolleySheep/first-strike/README.md

 * Add a max to turret attraction strength, just like there's a min.
 * Write a proper test suite.
 * Reformat rocket controller
-* Fix "projectiles not disappearing when off board" problem
 * Random board generator
 * Fix error where rocket is directly behind the turret and flying towards it
+* Re-add controller complexity: rocket hit turret first, projectile hits obstacle first, etc
+* Make RelativeObjects methods more atomic - only return the time.
+    * Locations and distances can be calculated seperately
 ### Description
 The aim of the game is simple:
 * The rocket has to crash into the turret
 * The turret has to shoot down the rocket

 One player will play as the rocket, the other as the turret.
-At each timestep the players can use all of the available data to decide what to do.
+At each timestep (or 'turn') the players can use all of the available data to decide what to do.
 * The rocket player controls its main engine and thrusters
 * The turret player controls its rotation and cannon

+### Ways to win
+Other ways for the rocket to lose:
+* Fly outside the game board
+* Crash into an obstacle
+Ways to draw:
+* Game timer expires
+* Rocket win condition and turret win condition are satisfied in the same turn